Get the latest personal finance news sent straight to your inbox.

 Luxury and exotic vehicles

-Thanks to the ultra-low interest rate environment, earning a passive income is not easy these days.
+Thanks to the still-historically low interest rate environment, earning a passive income is not easy these days.

 If you want to invest in something without the violent swings of the S&P 500, take a look at some alternative assets.